-As well, some additional position changes, shifts in responsibilities, and reassignment of reporting responsibilities will be made be implemented as assessment of the structure continues.
+As well, some additional position changes, shifts in responsibilities, and reassignment of reporting responsibilities will be implemented as assessment of the structure continues, and to respond to budget projections for 2015 and 2016.

 Duties and Responsibilities:

 1. Provide leadership for the college as a whole, including planning, development, implementation of educational and fiscal programs and services of the college;